Srinath10X/ttype/CONTRIBUTING.md

    - Any relevant example usage or documentation.
 3. Update version numbers in the README or example files as per [Semantic Versioning](http://semver.org/).
 4. A pull request requires approval from at least one reviewer before being merged.
 If you lack permissions to merge, request a maintainer to do so.

-## Code of Conduct

-This project follows a [Code of Conduct](CODE_OF_CONDUCT.md).
-Please review and adhere to it during all interactions.